 Practice Analysis Tools Influence Key Office Improvements

 Even though his existing space was not able to meet his needs, the decision to build out a new office was still one Dr. Paulson weighed cautiously.
 He reached out to his Henry Schein team to help him evaluate the possibility.
-Together, Equipment & Technology Specialist Rick Santourian, Field Sales Consultant Karen McPartlin, and the Straine Consulting Group provided the doctor with information on how a move would impact his practice and what his return on investment could be.
+Together, Equipment & Technology Specialist Rick Santourian and Field Sales Consultant Karen McPartlin provided the doctor with information on how a move would impact his practice and what his return on investment could be.
 They utilized Henry Schein’s exclusive Practice Analysis tool as well as demographic reports to identify good locations for a new dental office.

 “I worked diligently with Rick Santourian and Justin Souyias from Henry Schein on where to move, using demographics to determine location,” notes Dr. Paulson.
 “I looked at past issues of Sidekick for design ideas.
 I looked at other offices by Henry Schein for design and work-flow ideas.
 I talked to Rick and Justin every day and asked a lot of questions about all the offices they had designed regarding form and ergonomics.
 Plus, by working with them daily, they got to know me and my practice’s needs, simplifying the procedure.”

 After preparing a detailed financial analysis, Mr. Santourian found that by increasing production 12 percent, Dr. Paulson could “very comfortably afford the new space.”
 That information reinforced the doctor’s decision to build a new practice to his specifications, elevating the care he offered patients.